 Lupus very often runs in families but people without a family history of lupus can also develop it.
 Lupus is also more common in families whose members have other autoimmune disorders.

 In genetically susceptible people, there are various external factors that can trigger symptoms (flares).
-Possible SLE triggers include colds, fatigue, stress, chemicals, sunlight, and certain drugs.
+Sunlight (UVB) is considered a definite SLE trigger.
+Additional possible SLE triggers include colds and other infections, fatigue, stress, smoking, chemicals, and certain drugs.

 Systemic lupus erythematosus (SLE) can cause complications throughout the body.